giuliofrey/slurm_ollama/README.md

 ## Structure

 - `append_config.sh` – Appends necessary configurations to the SLURM configuration file.
-- `download.sh` – Downloads and extracts the Ollama binary release.
+- `download_ollama.sh` – Downloads and extracts the Ollama binary release.
 - `pull_models.sh` – SLURM batch script to start the Ollama server and pull a model.
 - `script.py` – Python script to test the Ollama Python package.
 - `slurm_config.txt` – Template SLURM configuration file to append necessary settings for Ollama.